darryd/fezela/src/lua_graphics_version/README.md

 fezela
 ======

-This is different version of fezela using lua/LÖVE.
+This is different and older version of fezela using lua/LÖVE.
 To run this you need LÖVE installed.
 See: https://love2d.org/

 To run: